-Guided by the Master plan created in 2005, we divide the trail into sections and create priorities.
+Guided by the Clear Creek Greenway Master Plan created in 2005, we divide the trail into sections and create priorities.

 Design & Planning

-Design and Planning is not just sketching lines on a map. to create a viable proposal for the location of a trail, significant research and legwork needs to take place.
+Design and Planning is not just sketching lines on a map.
+To create a viable design for the location of a trail, significant research and legwork needs to take place.

-Every section of land consider for the trail is likely to have multiple owenrship cenarios in place from being part of the rich-of-way for a federal, county, municipal or state roadway to private ownership to open space to forest service or other public land.
-Determing that, and exploring wheher those statuses may or may not preclude trail building is complex and time consuming.
+Property Status - Every section of land considered for the trail is likely to have multiple ownership scenarios to address.
+From being part of the right-of-way for a federal, county, municipal or state roadway, to private ownership or Open Space, Forest Service or other public land, there are always varied concerns and ownership statuses.
+Exploring whether those statuses may or may not preclude trail building is complex and time consuming.

 Walk the terrain

-Each section must visited physically by a team of designers, project managers engineers and other experts.
+Each section of the trail must be physically visited by a team of designers, project managers, engineers and other experts.

 Propose an alignment

-Once that work is done, we have enough informatin to say, "ok, we think this location could work".
+Once that work is done, we have enough information to say, "Ok, we think this location could work".
 But that is only part of determining where the trail will go.